techb/ValheimFPV/README.md

 3. **Verify in Windows**: Open `joy.cpl` (Set up USB game controllers).
 You should see your radio listed and all axes responding.
 4. **Launch Valheim** — the mod auto-detects the controller.
 5. **Press F7** in-game to open the input monitor and run the calibration wizard.
+- This has been working for me with a TX16s and a PS5 controller directly plugged in for both.
+I did try a [squidstick](https://pyrodrone.com/products/squid-stick-wireless-usb-simulator-dongle-for-elrs-2-4ghz-radios-modules-pink) for the the radio but had issues with yaw.
+PS5 controller tested was plugged in not BT (though I don't see it being an issue if wireless).

 #### EdgeTX USB Joystick Configuration
 If your radio uses EdgeTX/OpenTX and axes aren't working: